Prospect League: Current members

-Dormant members

 Former members

 The Cape Catfish, DuPage Pistol Shrimp and Normal CornBelters joined the league in the 2019, replacing the Kokomo Jackrabbits, who left for the Northwoods League, and the Butler BlueSox, who suspended operations.

-Division and League Champions
+Division and league champions

 Playoff format

 2009: After 56-game schedule, teams with best record in each division faced each other in a best-of-three series for the Championship.

 2010: 56-game schedule divided in two halves.
 Winners from each half in each division faced each other in a one-game playoff (home field to team with best overall record).
 Where the same team won both halves in a division, the team with the next-best overall record from that division was declared the wild card.
 Championship Series was a two-game affair with the divisional playoff winner with the best overall record receiving a bye into the Championship Game.
 The remaining two divisional playoff winners met in a one-game play-in for the right to go to the Championship Game.
 Championship Series held at Chillicothe, Ohio.

 Teams in italics qualified for that season's playoffs as a wild card entry under that particular season's playoff format.

 2011: 56-game schedule divided in two halves.
 Winners from each half in each division faced each other in a one-game playoff (home field to team winning the first half).
 Where the same team won both halves in a division, the team with the next-best overall record from that division was declared the wild card.
 Divisional playoff winners met in one-game playoff with home field awarded to the team with the best overall record from the regular season.